epfl-ada/ada-2022-project-toestewbrr/README.md

 > ### Which type of personalities are coupled together?

-How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion, gender)?

-We will extract demographic information about each character involved in a couple through the KBP annotator, such as their age, country of origin, ethnicity and religion.
+We will identify whether certain persona are frequently paired together.
+We will also extract demographic information about each character involved in a couple through the KBP annotator, such as their age, country of origin, ethnicity, social status and religion.
 We will also use the corresponding actor metadata when available.
+We will then explore how these demographics differ between lovers.

 > ### Has the cinematic couple evolved over time?

-Dividing all movies by decade, we will look at the most common personality types among couples and how it evolves through time.
+Dividing all movies by the decade of their release, we will look at the most common personality types among couples and how they evolve through time.
+An interactive graph will display how the personality type clusters vary over time.

 ## Proposed timeline ⏲️
 * 19-11-2022: Submit the second milestone.